TAG Heuer Monaco

+The TAG Heuer Monaco, initially introduced by Heuer in 1969, is a line of automatic chronograph wristwatches created to commemorate the Monaco Grand Prix.
+Notable for its distinctive square case, the Monaco was among the first of its kind in this design, following Rolex's introduction of a square chronograph in 1940.

+The watch gained significant recognition after Steve McQueen wore it in the 1971 film Le Mans, which, over time, has closely associated it with the actor.
+Despite being phased out in the mid-1970s, the Monaco was reintroduced in 1998 with a redesigned appearance and again in 2003 with new mechanisms, reflecting a renewed interest in McQueen's legacy.

+Years later, the watch became more famous in the 2008-2012 television drama series Breaking Bad, when drug kingpin Walter White, portrayed by actor Bryan Cranston, was gifted with one in the fifth season, which he wore until the final episode.

 Design

 The watch typically features a pair of pushbuttons at the 2 and 4 o’clock position.
 The dials for the minute and hour counters are at 9 and 3 o'clock respectively.
 There is a hand-applied date window at 6 o’clock.

-The watch also features chamfered square and oblong hours markers (dials with "waffle" type cross-hatched markers are later reproductions).
-In the original version, the crown is located at the 9 o'clock position on a square casing.
+The watch also features chamfered square and oblong hour markers (dials with "waffle" type cross-hatched markers are later reproductions).
+In the original version, the crown was located at the 9 o'clock position on a square casing.
 The shape was revolutionary at the time for a chronograph watch.

 Early versions came with two different colour schemes.
 The first (represented by the letter B at the end of the reference code) had a metallic blue dial with white registers.
 The other (represented by the letter G) had a metallic grey dial and registers.
 The G model is less popular with collectors.

 Model variations

 Monaco 1133

-Named in honour of the Formula One race, the original Jack Heuer designed Monaco was introduced simultaneously in Geneva and New York City in 1969.
+Named in honor of the Formula One race, the original Jack Heuer designed Monaco was introduced simultaneously in Geneva and New York City in 1969.
 The watch used the mechanism of the Calibre 11 (also known as the Chronomatic) and was the first automatic micro-winding chronograph.
-The Monaco was the first square-cased and water resistant chronograph.
+The Monaco was the first square-cased and water-resistant chronograph.

-The original model came with a Chronomatic lettering at top of dial and Monaco at the bottom.
-In later models, the Monaco lettering can be seen on top with Automatic Chronograph at the bottom.
+The original model came with Chronomatic lettering at the top of the dial and Monaco at the bottom.
+In later models, the Monaco lettering can be seen on top with an Automatic Chronograph at the bottom.
 The lettering appears on all Calibre variants.
 It was removed after the Valjoux movement was introduced in later production life.

 Soon after the watch was in production, a version was released with an improved Calibre 12 mechanism.
 As rare as the original, it is believed that 800 were made before it was discontinued.